YourCursus/docker-backup-to-swift/README.md

     yourcursus/docker-pg_dump-to-swift
 ```

-Run once then delete the container:
+Backup the linked PostgreSQL to OpenStack swift then delete the container:

 ```
 $ docker run --rm \